Rome, Sorrento & Sicily11 days

 Optional Excursion - Mount Etna: Sicily's Volcanic Landscapes

 Today is free to explore the Taormina region on your own.
 Perhaps you’ll head down to a local market to peruse the ingredients that make Sicilian cuisine so distinctively delicious.
 Or maybe you’ll gaze upon the diverse architectural styles of a city ruled by Greeks, Romans, Normans, Byzantines, Arabs and more.
-Alternatively, consider joining our optional excursion to Mount Etna this morning.
+Alternatively, consider joining our all-day optional excursion to Mount Etna.
 Etna is one of the largest volcanoes in Europe, and while it poses little threat to Sicily, it still rumbles regularly.
 Tonight, savor a Farewell Dinner.

 Mount Etna: Sicily's Volcanic Landscapes $79* pp